stats4sd/SSD-Resources-Demo/README.md

 #Prepare fore deployment
 Vulcanizing:
 App elements (if changes have been made):
-$ vulcanize src/ssd-app-imports.html --strip-comments --out-html src/ssd-app-imports.vulcanized.html --inlin
-e-scripts --inline-css --strip-exclude bower_components/polymer/polymer.html
+$ vulcanize src/ssd-app-imports.html --strip-comments --out-html src/ssd-app-imports.vulcanized.html --inline-scripts --inline-css --strip-exclude bower_components/polymer/polymer.html

+#testing
+install polylint
+$ npm install -g polylint
+run from root directory and specify entry
+$ polylint --input src/ssd-app.html
+(expect undefined warnings for all pages as they are lazy loaded)

 #Learn more about the code used